HCi Factsheet – health cover dependents

 Whilst you can have private health insurance as a single, you may want to include your partner and children on your policy.
 It’s generally more cost effective to have a family policy rather than multiple individual policies – less administration to manage, too!

-The additional people listed on your policy as known as health care dependants or just dependants.
+The additional people listed on your policy are known as health cover dependants, or just dependants.

 So who can I add as a health cover dependant?